brad-seeley/brad-seeley.github.io/pages/chloe-cutout.md

 As a gift for this occassion, I wanted to make something sentimental - we already buy enough chocolates as it is!
 <br>

-I was initially inspired by the 3D bandsaw reindeer, however after hours of CAD I still couldn't make it resemble a dog using cuts in only three dimensions. <br>
+I was initially inspired by the popular [3D bandsaw reindeer](https://www.etsy.com/uk/search?q=bandsaw+reindeer), however after hours of CAD I still couldn't make it resemble a dog using cuts in only three dimensions. <br>
 It was soon the day before the anniversary, and I had to get it moving.
 <br>